tkzcfc/npipe/README.md

 # npipe

-npipe is  is cross platform (Windows, Linux, OSX) and comes as standalone executables.
+npipe is  is cross platform (Windows, Linux, OSX)

 It provides simple and efficient ways to forward data from multiple sockets (TCP or UDP) through a single secure TLS tunnel to a remote computer.